juanmguevara/UFOs/README.md

 # UFOs

-Ignore the first js folder that is an old folder and not relavent anymore.
+(Ignore the first js & images folder that is an old folder and not relavent anymore.)

 Please see Static folder for complete code and data used.